Thinkinary/thinkinary-docs/docs/articles/README.md

 Check the firebase user claims docs for your platform.

 #### Generating the URL ID
-The url id is the a hyphened-split title fo the article, passed as a param in the article's url which is used to fetch the article from the database. for example `https://thinkinary.com/article/how-to-cope-with-cyberbullying`. \
+The url ID is a hyphenated article's title, passed as a parameter in the article's url which is used to fetch the article from the database. for example `https://thinkinary.com/article/how-to-cope-with-cyberbullying`. \
- `how-to-cope-with-cyberbullying` is the url id.
+ The url ID is the parameter `how-to-cope-with-cyberbullying`.
 This is used instead of the database primary for readability.

  In typescript